Estimated reading time: 6 minutes

 Foreign Occupation of Malacca

 Sadly, the sultanate came to an end in 1511 when it was invaded and conquered by the Portuguese led by Alfonso de Alburquerque.
 A prominent figure during the Portuguese rule was the Jesuit missionary, Francis Xavier, and there are many tributes to him still standing in Malacca today.

-After several attempts, the Dutch finally succeeded in overthrowing the Portuguese in 1641 and ruled until 1798 and their legacy can be seen today in the form of the Red Square or the Dutch Square.
+After several attempts, the Dutch finally succeeded in overthrowing the Portuguese in 1641.
+Their legacy can be seen today in the form of the Red Square or the Dutch Square.

 Finally, came the Brits, to whom the Dutch ceded Malacca in the Anglo-Dutch treaty of 1824 in exchange for Bencoolen which was located on Sumatra.
 Malacca, at this point, formed part of the Straits Settlement that included Penang and Singapore and for a time, prospered as a trading port once again.

 So that, folks, concludes our very brief history lesson, courtesy of my school history lessons at 18!